shhavel/service-oriented-architecture-by-practice/chapter1/README.md

     5 examples, 0 failures

 So everithing is works and tested.
 Basic understanding of what HTTP service or API exactly is.
 You probably knew it before.
 But you may need a new look.
 Speaking of which "repetition - the mother of learning".
 So let's build this same service again!
 I am kidding.
 Stupid joke, I know.
 Ok let's build another one application that can be considered as HTTP API, but in next chapter.

+## Summary

+We have created the first Web service in this book.
+We used `sinatra` for building service and `rspec` with `rack-test` to create automated tests.
+If you plan to use `sinatra` I encourage you to read book [Sinatra: Up and Running](http://shop.oreilly.com/product/0636920019664.do) and visit site [www.sinatrarb.com](http://www.sinatrarb.com/).